 What does Atos offer?

-Atos is building GPET-Q (the General Practice Extraction Tool – Query) which has been designed to support the NHS IC Strategy to improve the timely availability of accurate data about Healthcare in England.
+Atos is building GPET-Q (the General Practice Extraction Tool – Query) which has been designed to support the HSCIC Strategy to improve the timely availability of accurate data about Healthcare in England.
 Through a business language driven interface the system allows users with a broad range of clinical knowledge to build the appropriate data queries which can be executed by GPET-E (the General Practice Extraction Tool – Extract) providers, the GP system suppliers, as part of the overall GPES service.

 What benefits does GPES bring?